1. About acrivastine

 What if I forget to take it?

-Do not take a double dose to make up for a forgotten dose.
+Do not take 2 doses to make up for a forgotten dose.
 Do not take more than 3 capsules in 24 hours.

 What if I take too much?

 Acrivastine is generally very safe.
-Taking too much is unlikely to harm you.
-If you take an extra dose by mistake, you might get some of the common side effects.
+Taking more than your prescribed dose is unlikely to harm you.
+If you take an extra dose, you might get some of the common side effects.

 If this happens or you're concerned, contact your doctor.